 - → It is unnecessary to speak with every employee for whom R&D wage expenses are claimed.

 - → 95% of employees will spend 45 or less minutes preparing for an R&D credit.

 - → The methodology employed by the service provider must appropriately balance the need to substantiate the

-credits claimed with any potential impact to business operations.
+credits claimed with any potential impact to business operations without sacrificing quality.

-“Our research won’t qualify because of the way its funded”
+“Our research won’t qualify because it is funded”

 - → Funding is just one aspect of determining eligibility.

-- → Government contracts or research reimbursed by customers can qualify, depending on the rights and risks
+- → Government contracts or research reimbursed by customers may qualify, depending on the contractual allocation of rights and risks.

 Qualifying for the R&D Credit